When To Seek Help For Anxiety

 - Trouble breathing

-Maybe, you have a headache anytime you are invited to social events or you sweat through your shirt at the thought of someone coming over to your house.
-There are numerous situations in life that could cause you to have physical symptoms caused by your anxious feelings.
+You may have a headache anytime you are invited to social events, or you sweat through your shirt at the thought of someone coming to your house.
+Numerous situations in life could cause you to have physical symptoms caused by your anxious feelings.

-No matter what the situation may be, our team understands how this feels.
-We want to help you get more comfortable with various situations, work through triggers, cope with stressors and live your life with healthier anxiety, instead of the type that debilitates you.
+No matter the situation, our team understands how this feels.
+We want to help you get more comfortable with various situations, work through triggers, cope with stressors, and live with healthier anxiety instead of the type that debilitates you.

 Handling the Cognitive Issues

 As noted above, there are many different ways that anxiety can affect a person’s life.
 Some people must handle or deal with cognitive issues when they are anxious.
-Some of these issues might include:
+Some of these issues might include the following: